 - The process of money transfer to India barely takes time.
 Infect there is a limit of thirty transactions yearly, many peoples are taking benefits from this;

 - We strongly recommend people must apply for such an opportunity to become an Indian Agent and take the consent of the proposed authority and disburse funds to recipients in India at ongoing exchange rates.

 Guidelines for Overseas Principal

-- There must be a minimum net-worth of one million US Dollar of the registered company;
+- There must be a minimum net worth of one million US dollars of the registered company;

 - They should be registered with the industry bodies or overseas trade;

 - The overseas principal must be a registered company with the Government or Financial Regulatory Authority or Central Bank concerned for carrying on the transfer of money activities;

 - A personal report must be submitted from at least two of its bankers;

 - It will be the full duty of the overseas principal concerning the activities of their agents and sub-agents in India;

 - The Apex Bank may lessen the minimum net-worth criteria in the case of overseas principals incorporated in FATF member nations observed by the Government Authority;